jeamick/indigo/README.md

 ## Tutorials

-Here's a couple of blog posts I've written on how I got the site setup - from acquiring the domain to adding customizations to the [Indigo](https://github.com/sergiokopplin/indigo) theme by @sergiokopplin.
+Here's a couple of blog posts I used to get my website - from acquiring the domain to adding customizations to the [Indigo](https://github.com/sergiokopplin/indigo) theme by @sergiokopplin.

 - [Build a Blog with Github - Part 1](http://artiannaswamy.com/build-a-github-blog-part-1)
 - [Build a Blog with Github - Part 2](http://artiannaswamy.com/build-a-github-blog-part-2)